google/shoptimizer/docs/developer-guide.md

 ## 6. Writing a Plugin

-If you want to add your own sanitzation and optimization code to Shoptimizer, you can write a plugin to do this.
+If you want to add your own sanitization and optimization code to Shoptimizer, you can write a plugin to do this.

 To create a plugin, open the Shoptimizer solution and follow the steps below.